Carolyn was a winner in The Ilkley Literature Festival National Poetry Competition 2014 with her poem Threshold.

 Judge Moniza Alvi wrote: “A delicate portrayal of the loss of a father.
 This is a lucid, deceptively simple poem … A rite of passage is subtly conveyed and made complex with two immense life-changes happening simultaneously.
 The poem is all the more moving for its elegance and restraint.”

-Carolyn also won third prize in the competition in 2007 with The Sweetseller.
+Carolyn was also a competition winner in 2007 with The Sweetseller.
 Poet Laureate Carol Ann Duffy described it as “a very human,informally constructed poem which is as memorable as a painting”.

 magazines and journals

 The Yellow Crane

 The Affectionate Punch

 The Rockvale Review

 Apus – a chapbook of 20 poems inspired by the life of Frida Kahlo – is published by The Red Ceilings Press.